 \section{Synchrotron radiation and quantum excitation}

 BLonD is not only used for studying the beam dynamics of existing accelerators, but also for designing future machines.
-The Future Circular Collider (FCC) project considers two main options that can be installed in about 100~km tunnel: a lepton machine (FCC-ee) operating with up to 365~GeV collision energy~\cite{FCCee2019}, and a 100~TeV hadron machine (FCC-hh)~\cite{FCChh2019}.
+The Future Circular Collider (FCC) project considers two main options that can be installed in a tunnel of about 100~km: a lepton machine (FCC-ee) operating with up to 365~GeV collision energy~\cite{FCCee2019}, and a 100~TeV hadron machine (FCC-hh)~\cite{FCChh2019}.
 For both of them, synchrotron radiation becomes an essential part of the beam dynamics and needs to be included in macro-particle simulations.
-This is especially true for light sources, which use electron beams to provide X-rays to user experiments.
+This is also true for light sources, which use electron beams to provide X-rays to user experiments.

 The synchrotron radiation module in BLonD applies the energy kicks due to the average energy loss per particle per turn $U_0$, a damping term proportional to the particle energy offset, and quantum excitation.
 The detailed implementation is summarized in Ref.~\cite{JEMuller2017}.
 Later, the option of an `empty rf station' was added, which applies all kicks except for the rf kick.
 This is especially important for FCC-ee t$\mathrm{\bar{t}}$, which has a collision energy of 365~GeV and $U_0 = 9.2$~GeV.
 Its double rf system is distributed in two opposite locations of the ring and consists of multi-cell cavities operating at 400~MHz and 800~MHz providing 4~GV and 6.9~GV of rf voltage, respectively.